 October 13, 1999 - Sworn in again as prime minister after his party and its allies regain control.

-May 13, 2004 - Concedes the election after his party loses seats to rivals in parliamentary elections.
+May 13, 2004 - Resigns after his party loses seats to rivals in parliamentary elections.

 December 29, 2005 - Announces his retirement from politics.

-February 2009 - Hospitalized in India with a respiratory infection that requires he be put on a ventilator.
+February 2009 - Hospitalized in India with a respiratory infection.

 March 1, 2009 - Released from the hospital.

 December 25, 2014 - Vajpayee's 90th birthday is observed nationally as Good Governance Day.

 March 27, 2015 - Prime Minister Narendra Modi confers India's highest civilian honor, the Bharat Ratna award, upon Vajpayee.

 August 16, 2018 - Vajpayee dies in New Delhi at the age of 93.